mindscan-de/BrightFlux/README.md

 * show source code for 'evidence' - also solve utf-8 problem... non utf-8 will not be properly shown....

-DFQL
-* Support tokenizing via DFQL
-* Support recipes which contain tokenized data frames, such that recipes can be replayed and are creating a tokenized data frame

 ### Even Later

 Swim lanes